DUKE GEOLOGICAL LABORATORY

 Bedrock and Glacial Geology of New York City

-Dr. Merguerian was an invited lecturer at the DFI conference this year which was devoted to better understanding the underpinnings of NYC geology.
+Dr. Merguerian was an invited lecturer at the DFI conference in 2008 which was devoted to better understanding the underpinnings of NYC geology for the purpose of effcient foundation installations.
 His lecture focused on the constitution of the various soil types and bedrock of New York City in an effort to allow designers and contractors to better understand their excavation and support choices in the in-situ and transported regolith and bedrock units that constitute the region.
 Follow this link to Merguerian's 2008 National Geographic appearance on Naked Science - Birth of America.

 08 May 2008